 Proposed Regulation 18318(a) delegates authority to the Executive Director to settle monetary penalties for a lesser sum where these requirements are met: the monetary penalty order is final, the three demand letters have been issued, staff has made reasonable efforts to collect the debt, and the Executive Director has determined that the settlement is appropriate considering four factors, discussed below.
 (Regulation 18318(a)(1)-(4).)
-"Reasonable collection efforts" by staff is defined as seeking offsets from the FTB or other state departments and, if legally permissible, obtaining a court or court clerk's judgement followed by using an appropriate judgement enforcement method, including filing real property or personal property liens, bank levies or wage garnishments against the debtor's assets.
-(Regulation 18318(a)(3)(A)-(B).)
+"Reasonable collection efforts by staff" is defined as seeking offsets from the FTB or other state departments and, if

-&lt;sup>9 The Commission has the authority to collect penalties by obtaining a civil judgment (Section 91013.5) or through an expedited procedure by application to the clerk of the court for judgment to collect penalties (Section 91013.7).
+10 The Commission has the authority to collect penalties by obtaining a civil judgment (Section 91013.5) or through an expedited procedure by application to the clerk of the court for judgment to collect penalties (Section 91013.7).
 A civil action brought under either section must be commenced within four years after the date the monetary penalty was imposed.
 (See Sections 91013.5(b) and 91013.7(e).)

-&lt;sup>10 The Commission's collection process has varied over the years and previously relied primarily on seeking offsets with the FTB to satisfy outstanding ARs.
+11 The Commission's collection process has varied over the years and previously relied primarily on seeking offsets with the FTB to satisfy outstanding ARs.
 As a result, not all of the current outstanding collection matters have a judgement or are eligible for obtaining a judgement, which reduces staff's ability to file liens, levies or garnishments to collect the AR.